Developmental psychologist Diana Baumrind identified four types of parenting styles:

 Learn to make decisions

-Parents with an authoritarian parenting style often dictate what to wear, where to go, what to eat, and even how to eat it.
+Parents with an authoritarian style of parenting often dictate what to wear, where to go, what to eat, and even how to eat it.

 This type of upbringing does not prepare you to make your own decisions.